ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 <a id="format_closed"></a>
 ### Format [Closed Qualifier]
-All teams not invited to an RMR due to their position from the prior Major (i.e., the top 16 teams at that event) will qualify via closed qualifier.
+All teams not directly invited to an RMR will qualify via closed qualifier.
 The closed qualifier requirements are as follows:
 - Each region will hold one closed qualifier
   - The closed qualifier may be held online.
   - If a region must be subdivided to accommodate ping of participating teams (e.g., AMER -> NA and SA), RMR invitations will be split evenly among the regions.
 If invitations cannot be evenly split, the remaining invitation(s) will be granted to the subdivided qualifier featuring the team with the highest Regional Standing.
 - The closed qualifier format will follow the RMR format for the corresponding number of teams.
-- Half of the teams in the closed qualifier will be invited directly based on their [Regional Standing](#Regional-Standing).
-The other half are to qualify through open qualifiers.
+- All teams in the closed qualifier will be invited directly based on their [Regional Standing](#Regional-Standing).
+If it is not practical to fill all closed qualifier positions via Regional Standings, the TO may supplement with open qualifiers.

-### Regional Standing
-Teams in each Major Region are sorted via an official Regional Standing.
+- The date of the Regional Standings used for the purpose of invitations will be announced in advance by the TO.

 <a id="seeding"></a>
 ### Seeding